mhalushka/miRge3.0/docs/source/quick_start.md

   -m,    --minimum-length     Discard reads shorter than LEN.
 (Default: 16) -umi,  --uniq-mol-ids       Removes PCR duplicates and trim UMI of length by specifying two comma-separated cutoffs as 5’ cutoff,3’ bp from both ends of the read. eg: 4,4 or 0,4
   -udd,  --umiDedup           Specifies argument to removes PCR duplicates (Default: False); if TRUE it will remove UMI and remove PCR duplicates otherwise it only remove UMI and keep the raw counts
-  -umiq, --umiqiagen          Removes PCR duplicates of reads obtained from Qiagen platform (Default: Illumina; "-umi x,y " Required)
+  -qumiq, --qiagenumi          Removes PCR duplicates of reads obtained from Qiagen platform (Default: Illumina; "-umi x,y " Required)

 Predicting novel miRNAs:
   The predictive model for novel miRNA detection is trained on human and mouse!
-  -nmir, --novel-miRNA        include prediction of novel miRNAs -minl, --minLength          the minimum length of the reatined reads for novel miRNA detection (default: 16) -maxl, --maxLength          the maximum length of the reatined reads for novel miRNA detection (default: 25) -c,    --minReadCounts      the minimum read counts supporting novel miRNA detection (default: 2) -mloc, --maxMappingLoci     the maximum number of mapping loci for the retained reads for novel miRNA detection (default: 3)
+  -nmir, --novel-miRNA        include prediction of novel miRNAs -minl, --minLength          the minimum length of the retained reads for novel miRNA detection (default: 16) -maxl, --maxLength          the maximum length of the retained reads for novel miRNA detection (default: 25) -c,    --minReadCounts      the minimum read counts supporting novel miRNA detection (default: 2) -mloc, --maxMappingLoci     the maximum number of mapping loci for the retained reads for novel miRNA detection (default: 3)
   -sl,   --seedLength         the seed length when invoking Bowtie for novel miRNA detection (default: 25)